1

 What does a project scientist do?

 A project scientist conducts research, experiments, and data analysis related to specific projects, often in academic or research institutions.
-They design studies, collect and interpret data, and contribute to scientific publications, typically requiring expertise in their field and familiarity with research tools and methodologies.
+They design studies, collect and interpret data, and contribute to scientific publications, typically requiring expertise in a relevant field and familiarity with research tools and methodologies.

 What are some common challenges faced by Associate Project Scientists when managing multiple research projects simultaneously?